 Natural Resource Damage Assessment NRDA

 Isle au Pitre is an important colonial bird colony in St. Bernard Parish.
 The island is currently 20 acres in size, but suitable nesting habitat on the island has been reduced to less than 2 acres.
-This project will enhance nesting conditions on the existing island by elevating portions of the island with dredged sediment and planting suitable vegetation for nesting brown pelicans and wading birds.
-The restoration project will also protect the island from wind driven wave energy by installing a shoreline protection feature that may incorporate oyster features.
+This project will conduct engineering and design for restoration and enlargement of the island to enhance nesting conditions on the existing island by elevating portions of the island with dredged sediment and planting suitable vegetation for nesting brown pelicans and wading birds.
+The restoration project would also protect the island from wind driven wave energy by installing a shoreline protection feature that may incorporate oyster features.
 Several options will be explored during design to include simple rock breakwaters with horizontal structures that would be attractive for oyster attachment and reef recruitment.
-Funds allocated to this project are for the Engineering and Design of the Isle au Pitre Restoration.

 For official trustee information regarding the Deepwater Horizon NRDA, including information regarding the NRDA process and the status of projects, see https://www.gulfspillrestoration.noaa.gov/